CombatCovid/TU-Delft-Scuba-Mask-covid-19/README.md

 A short article, to be replaced by the real summary as it emerges.

-We'll put in one illustration just to prove how this should be set up:  images in the Readme should path to the /docs/img folder where they normally reside.
-This keeps the top of the design repo clean:  just the Readme(.md), and the 640pxx640px or so-sized summary.jpg, which is for the app Finder to present on searches.
+We'll put in one illustration just to prove how this should be set up:  images in the README should path to the /docs/img folder where they normally reside.

+This keeps the top of the design repo clean:  just the README(.md), and the 640pxx640px or so-sized summary.jpg, which is for the app Finder to present on searches.

+Here's the example, an attractive introduction to this design:

 ![CPAP Front View](docs/img/cpap_600b.jpg)*CPAP Front View*